"I live with no boundaries... I don't like being boxed in."

 Picture Druski (now the life of every party) alone in a small college town apartment, flunking classes, watching comedy videos as his only escape.

-This is the crucial context missing from the success story.
+This is the context that gets left out of the success story.
 Druski wasn't just chasing fame and fortune.
 He was climbing out of darkness.

 Phone records and bank statements from that era tell the story: in 2018, Druski was living in Georgia with his mom before his career took off.
 His only income came from his mother making Zelle transfers to his account.
 He was under his mother Cheryl's phone plan.
 He was broke, but he was building.